jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

 - BF<sub>inclusion</sub> : This column contains the change from prior inclusion odds to posterior inclusion odds for each component averaged by all the models the component is in.

 #### Model Averaged Posterior Summary
-- Variable: This column contains all the variables and interactions included in the models.
+- Variable: This column contains all the fixed factors and their interactions included in the models.
+The first row contains information about the intercept.
-- Level: The levels/groups of the variables and interactions included in the model.
+- Level: Each level of the factor and combination of levels of the interactions that are included in the model.
-- Mean: The mean
+- Mean: The model averaged mean.
+For the factors, this is the deviation from the intercept for each level of the factor.
+Together, the level means for a factor are equal to zero.
-- SD: The standard deviation.
+- SD: The standard deviation of the model averaged mean.
 - % Credible Interval: The credible interval of the mean.
 By default, this is set to 95%.
   - Lower: The lower bound of the credible interval of the mean.
   - Upper: The upper bound of the credible interval of the mean.

 #### Model Averaged Posterior Distributions
-For each factor, and interaction the posterior distributions per level is displayed, with on the x-axis the independent variable and on the y-axis the density.
+For each factor, and interaction the model averaged posterior distributions per level is displayed, with on the x-axis the factor and on the y-axis the density.
 The posterior distribution for each level can either be displayed in the same plot, or by different plots for each level.

 #### Model Averaged Q-Q plot
 With Q-Q plot the normality of the residuals can be inspected visually.
 The theoretical quantiles are presented on the x-axis and standardized residuals on y-axis.
 The more dots are on the diagonal line, the more the data are normally distributed.

 #### Model Averaged Posterior R<sup>2</sup>
-The density of the R<sup>2</sup> with the R<sup>2</sup> on the x-axis and the density on the y-axis.
+The model averaged density of the R<sup>2</sup> (i.e., explained variance), with the R<sup>2</sup> on the x-axis and the density on the y-axis.

 #### Post Hoc Tests:
 - Post Hoc Comparisons - Independent Variable: